del-d-w/flask_tasks/3. React Native App Crud Operations With AWS /App Architecture.md

-The architecture of the above app consists of the following components:
+The architecture of the this app consists of the following components:

 Frontend: